We're here to help!

 How long until I receive my Thoughtful Will?

 We’re doing our very best to send final documents as quickly as possible – currently we’re delivering documents within 30 days.
 Our priority is making sure your documents are correct – and due to the coronavirus we’re trying to help many more people than usual.

 If you need your documents more quickly, please email us (firstname.lastname@example.org) so we can discuss expediting options.

 We’ll get through this together.
 Please stay safe and (to the extent you’re able) stay home.

 How is Thoughtful Wills different than LegalZoom, RocketLawyer, Willing, etc.?

 We are thoughtful lawyers dedicated to creating wonderful Wills for our clients – they are websites pretending to be lawyers.

 We’re an actual law firm, authorized to practice law and give legal advice.
-We review each Will we create to ensure it is conforms to the laws of your state.
+We review each document we create to ensure it conforms to the laws of your state.
 Their websites are artfully phrased to make it sound like you’re working with lawyers, but you aren’t.